KSheridan86/project-5-RossAnthonyDesigns/README.md

 * In Heroku, add the CLOUDINARY_URL and value copied to the clipboard to the config vars
 * Also add the KEY - DISABLE_COLLECTSTATIC with the Value - 1 to the config vars
 * this key value pair must be removed prior to final deployment
-* Add the cloudinary libraries to the list of installed apps, the order they are inserted is important, 'cloudinary_storage' goes above 'django.contrib.staitcfiles' and 'cloudinary' goes below it.
+* Add the cloudinary libraries to the list of installed apps, the order they are inserted is important, 'cloudinary_storage' goes above 'django.contrib.staticfiles' and 'cloudinary' goes below it.
 * in the Settings.py file - add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
 * Link the file to the templates directory in Heroku TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')
 * Change the templates directory to TEMPLATES_DIR - 'DIRS': [TEMPLATES_DIR]
 * Add Heroku to the ALLOWED_HOSTS list the format will be the app name given in Heroku when creating the app followed by .herokuapp.com
 * In your code editor, create three new top level folders, media, static, templates
 * Create a new file on the top level directory - Procfile
-* Within the Procfile add the code - web: guincorn PROJECT_NAME.wsgi
+* Within the Procfile add the code - web: gunicorn PROJECT_NAME.wsgi
 * In the terminal, add the changed files, commit and push to GitHub
 * In Heroku, navigate to the deployment tab and deploy the branch manually - watch the build logs for any errors.
 * Heroku will now build the app for you.
 Once it has completed the build process you will see a 'Your App Was Successfully Deployed' message and a link to the app to visit the live site.